hamouda007/common-js-bundle/README.md

 I have not implemented the other planned Javascript SDKs at the moment.
 Feel free to submit a PR if you're able to help or have another SDK suggestion (or indeed you have any more features or improvements you'd like to see in what is already implemented)

 ### Contributing a new Javascript
 Adding an SDK is pretty straight forwards.
-A new Provider is required in `CommonJsBundle\Provider\Sdk` extending `CommonJsBundle\Provider\BaseProvider`.
-In the dependency injection new configuration parameters may be required and models can be added in the `CommonJsBundle\Model\PascalCaseSdkName` namespace where PascalCaseSdkName is the name of the SDK in Pascal Case.
-Template blocks are added in `Resources/views/blocks/sdk_snake_case_name` with an `init.html.twig` file and then a sub directory `js` for all blocks needed.
+- A new Provider is required in `CommonJsBundle\Provider\Sdk` extending `CommonJsBundle\Provider\BaseProvider`.
+- In the dependency injection new configuration parameters will be required
+- Models can be added in the `CommonJsBundle\Model\PascalCaseName` namespace where PascalCaseName is the name of the new javascript in PascalCase.
+- Template blocks are added in `Resources/views/blocks/sdk_snake_case_name` with an `init.html.twig` file and then a sub directory `js` for all blocks needed.